A close cousin to the Mana Meter

 - Later games in the Deception games make traps recharge between uses.

-- Present in Silent Hill 4 as the only other thing in your HUD aside from the health bar.
+- Present in Silent Hill 4: The Room as the only other thing in your HUD aside from the health bar.